Graph2Eval: Automatic Multimodal Task Generation for Agents via Knowledge Graphs: Conclusion and Future Work

+\paragraph{Human-Annotated Data Construction Methods.} We compare the characteristics of \textsc{Graph2Eval} with two representative benchmarks: OSWorld, which focuses on web interaction capabilities, and the multimodal visual question answering benchmark MMBench.
+Compared with existing human-annotated datasets, \textsc{Graph2Eval} enables automated construction of tasks with low time cost, while maintaining strong semantic consistency and solvability, and covering a broader range of task types.

+\paragraph{Synthetic Data Construction Methods.} We compare TaskCraft and \textsc{Graph2Eval} in Table~\ref{tab:taskcraft_compare}.
+TaskCraft uses a bottom-up approach, first generating atomic tasks and then combining them into complex ones from raw documents, while \textsc{Graph2Eval} follows a top-down paradigm, constructing a complete knowledge graph and sampling subgraphs to form tasks based on intrinsic relationships within the data.
+Moreover, while TaskCraft focuses on multi-tool use, \textsc{Graph2Eval} generates a broader range of task types.

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}

-In this work, we presented \textsc{Graph2Eval}, an automatic task generation framework that leverages knowledge graphs as an intermediate representation.
-By systematically modeling entities and their relationships within documents and web data, this framework integrates multi-source data into a unified task space, enabling scalable task creation to evaluate agent capabilities across diverse scenarios.
+In this work, we introduce \textsc{Graph2Eval}, an automatic task generation framework that leverages KGs as an intermediate representation.
+By systematically modeling entities and their relationships within documents and web data, the framework integrates multi-source data into a unified task space, enabling scalable, semantically consistent, and solvable agent task creation for evaluating agent capabilities across diverse scenarios.
 Based on this framework, we constructed the \textsc{Graph2Eval-Bench} dataset.
-Experimental results demonstrate that \textsc{Graph2Eval} effectively generates tasks spanning a wide range of scenarios, and comparative studies on models of varying scales and agent types confirm that these tasks reliably assess document comprehension and web interaction abilities under different settings.
-Future work will pursue two directions: (1) incorporating formalized safety policies to generate testable safety tasks for evaluating agent robustness in complex, dynamic environments; and (2) exploiting the structural properties of the knowledge graph to implement error attribution, allowing detailed analysis of agents’ weaknesses in language understanding, reasoning, and task execution.
+Experimental results demonstrate that tasks generated by \textsc{Graph2Eval} exhibit improved semantic consistency and solvability, effectively cover a wide range of scenarios, and reliably assess document understanding and web interaction capabilities across different settings.

+Future research will explore the following directions: (1) incorporating formalized safety policies to generate testable tasks for evaluating agent robustness under adversarial prompts, malicious environments, and other challenging scenarios; and (2) exploiting the structural properties of KGs to localize errors at the level of nodes and edges, providing fine-grained, interpretable insights into agents’ weaknesses in multimodal document understanding and web interaction task performance.

+\paragraph{Acknowledgements.} This work is supported by the National Natural Science Foundation of China (No. 62402429, U24A20326, 62441236), the Key Research and Development Program of Zhejiang Province (No. 2025C01026), the Ningbo Yongjiang Talent Introduction Programme (2023A-397-G), and the Young Elite Scientists Sponsorship Program by CAST (2024QNRC001).
+This work was supported by MYbank, Ant Group.
+We also gratefully acknowledge the support of the Zhejiang University Education Foundation Qizhen Scholar Foundation. {